waprin/waprin.github.io/_posts/2020-10-11-gopher-ball.md

 The final part of the equation is dividing by the distance between the two velocities, squared.
 In physics, it's very common to divide a vector by a distance to "normalize" it, which turns a vector into a distance of 1.
 This makes sense for when you're trying to calculate a direction without having the raw magnitudes affect the end result.
 My way of thinking about dividing by the distance squared is both the second (the dot product) and third terms (the direction) are being normalized, so only the relative masses affect the end calculations.

-Tying back to the HTML5/Javascript implementation, it's now clear that the "something" variable is the dot product value in the Wikipedia elastic collision equation, though normalized ahead of time.
+Tying back to the HTML5/Javascript implementation, it's now clear that the `something` variable is the dot product value in the Wikipedia elastic collision equation, though normalized ahead of time.

 ## Coding The Physics In The Game